mesosphere-backup/dcos-metrics/schema/README.md

 The schema defines a `MetricsList` type, which is used for the following dataflows:

 - Sending metrics to the Collector from on-agent processes, including `mesos-agent` itself, via the [Metrics Module](../module/).
-- Sending metrics to the Kafka Metrics Service from the Collector.
+- Sending metrics to Kafka from the Collector, and consuming those metrics from Kafka for publishing upstream.
 - Sending metrics to on-agent Partner services from the Collector.

 ## Transport